AskEMAM/json-api/README.md

 # EMAM (Engineer Muhammad Ali Mirza)

-Engineer Muhammad Ali Mirza is among the few Islamic scholars and researcher working towards the propagation of true Islamic principles and the unity of Muslim Ummah based on solutions from Quran and Sunnah regardless of any sect or school of thought.
+Engineer Muhammad Ali Mirza is among the few Islamic scholars and researcher working towards the propagation of true Islamic principles and the unity of Muslim Ummah based on solutions from QUR'AN and Sunnah regardless of any sect or school of thought.

 According to him no sect ( Sunni, Shia, Wahabi, Deobandi, Barelvi, Ahl-e-Hadith or whatever) is completely wrong and at the same time not totally correct.
 There are controversies that have developed due to the scholars of the relevant sects defending their ideologies and hiding the truth from their followers.
-Engineer Muhammad Ali Mirza highlights and corrects these controversial issues with true references of Quran and Sahih Hadith.
+Engineer Muhammad Ali Mirza highlights and corrects these controversial issues with true references of QUR'AN and Sahih Hadith.

 Engineer Muhammad Ali Mirza does not consider any sect as Kaffir except ‘Qadiyani’ (offshoot of Sunni school of thought) and ‘Nusairi’ (offshoot of Shia school of thought).